`

 The Story

 In 1980 Tom started exploring the possibility of having a machine paint.
+He had been painting impressionistic works one right after another and he got to thinking he could make a machine to do this.
 In 2003 he discovered Lego's MindStorm Robotic system and spent four years learning the software.
-On January 5th, 2007 at 9PM Tom finally cracked the code to write a program that took information from an image in the computer and fed it to a robot.
+On January 5th, 2007 at 9PM Tom finally cracked the code to write a program that took information from an image in the computer and fed it to a painting machine.

-In the past year, Tom has learned that “Artisto”, the name Tom has given to the robot, is like a classical assistant.
-Artisto lays one of eight colors in generally the correct spot and Tom manipulates it to refine its placement.
-Tom initially creates an image in the computer that Artisto follows.
+The painting machine is like a classical assistant.
+It lays one of eight colors in generally the correct spot and Tom manipulates it to refine its placement.
+Tom initially creates an image in the computer that the machine follows.
 The painting process takes 18 hours for a 16” x 20” having 4163 dots.
-Tom can turn “Artisto” off while working on a painting so the painting does not have to be done all at one time.
-All the paintings in the show are close ups of faces because the resolution is so low that he has to rely on the viewer to fill in the blanks.
+Tom can turn the machine off while working on a painting so the painting does not have to be done all at one time.
+All the paintings in the Visual History Show close ups of faces because the resolution is so low that he has to rely on the viewer to fill in the blanks.

-In the future, Tom sees “Artisto” having 16 colors to select from with Tom working closely with Artisto continually adjusting the paint as it is laid down.
+In the future, Tom sees the machine having 16 colors to select from with Tom working closely to continually adjusting the paint as it is laid down.

 Link to the paintings in the show: http://tomlohre.com/newart.htm